SirVeggie/otm-harjoitustyo/Documentation/User guide.md

 If the bet was valid, you can press the _Start race_ button to start the race, and see if you were correct.

-The game will last 5 rounds.
+The game will last multiple rounds.

 To save your highscore, press the _Exit and save score_ button in the Game menu after playing.
 It will save the session's highest score.